doron-nazaretsky/lect-flow-control/README.md

 ### Setting up the environment
+**Note** - To follow the lecture on your machine, you need:
+1. Python3 installed.
-**Note** - To follow the lecture on your machine, you need python3 installed and some sort of a jupyter notebook runner - Preferably VSCode Jupyter Notebook extension but any other runner is sufficient.
+2. Jupyter notebook UI - Preferably VSCode Jupyter Notebook extension but any other UI is sufficient.

 Download Python3 - https://www.python.org/downloads/ \
 Download VSCode - https://code.visualstudio.com/ \